predictive-powers 0.6.0

 Installation

-The code depends, among others, on Lomboc which is correctly referenced within the pom.xml file for this project.
+The code depends, among others, on Lombok which is correctly referenced within the pom.xml file for this project.
 However, to have Lomboc to work in the Eclipse editor, you need to install it inside Eclipse (or any other IDE you are using), as explained on Lomboc website.

-To avoid passing API keys explicitly in code, the library can read them from the operating system environment.
+To avoid passing any API keys explicitly in code, the library can read them from the operating system environment.
 The exact process for setting up the environment depends on the operating system you are using.

 Your First Chat with an Agent